diegopraes/Stocks_Analysis/README.md

 # Created on Sun Mar  4 17:50:47 2018   @author: DiegoPraes

 This program is a tool to stocks prices analysis.
+It doesn't need to be installed.
+Just run it.
+Python is necessary!

 ==================================================================

 Stocks Analysis Python

 ==================================================================

 Menu():